Electric cars – the ultimate guide

 The Energy Saving Trust estimates that charging your car from home costs around £2 to £4 for every 100 miles.If you would like to learn more about exactly how to calculate your electric car charging cost, we highly recommend you read this article from the EV Charging Solutions website.

 How much do electric cars cost to run?

-In conclusion, we think an electric car should work out cheaper to run overall, but it all depends on how much you are using the car and the particular vehicle you are looking at.
+We think an electric car will work out increasingly cheaper to run overall, but it all depends on how much you are using the car and the particular vehicle you are looking at.
 It’s always best to do the calculations for your own requirements.